Gas Light: Revivals

 Angel Street was added to the repertory of The American Negro Players in 1947.

-The play ran at New York City Center from 22 January 1948 to 1 February 1948 for 14 performances.
+Gas Light ran at New York City Center from 22 January 1948 to 1 February 1948 for 14 performances.
 Directed by Richard Barr, the cast featured José Ferrer (Mr. Manningham), Uta Hagen (Mrs. Manningham), Phyllis Hill (Nancy), Nan McFarland (Elizabeth), Ralph Roberts (Policeman), Victor Thorley (Policeman) and Richard Whorf (Rough).

 On 19 August 1952 The New York Times announced that a new off-Broadway group, Hamilton-Bruder Productions (a partnership of Patrick Hamilton and Janet Bruders), was opening with a revival of Angel Street.

-The play was revived on Broadway at the Lyceum Theatre, opening on 26 December 1975 and closing on 8 February 1976 after 52 performances and 4 previews.
+Angel Street was revived on Broadway at the Lyceum Theatre, opening on 26 December 1975 and closing on 8 February 1976 after 52 performances and 4 previews.
 Also directed by Shepard Traube, the cast featured Michael Allinson (Mr. Manningham), Dina Merrill (Mrs. Manningham), Christine Andreas (Nancy), Bette Henritze (Elizabeth) and Robert E. Thompson (Rough).

-Dulaang UP produced the play's Philippine premiere in February 2005 with an English version and a Filipino translation.
+Dulaang UP produced Angel Street's Philippine premiere in February 2005 with an English version and a Filipino translation.

 The play was produced at The Old Vic, London in June 2007 under the title of Gaslight.
 Directed by Peter Gill, the cast featured Andrew Woodall as Mr. Manningham, Rosamund Pike as Mrs. Manningham and Kenneth Cranham as Rough.

 The Irish Repertory Theatre produced the play Off-Broadway (as Gaslight) running from 17 May 2007 to 8 July 2007.
 The production was directed by Charlotte Moore and the cast featured David Staller (Mr. Manningham), Laura Odeh (Mrs. Manningham), Laoisa Sexton (Nancy), Patricia O'Connell (Elizabeth), April Ann Klein (Police Officer) and Brian Murray (Rough).
 Murray was nominated for a Lucille Lortel Award as Outstanding Featured Actor.
 Staller was nominated for the Drama League's Distinguished Performance Award, and the production was nominated for the League's Distinguished Revival of a Play.

 In 2014 the Sandyford Little Theatre Company produced Gaslight: a Radio Play for Stage, an onstage radio play with seven actors playing 24 roles.

 In 2015 Myriad Theatre & Film produced Gaslight at Ingatestone Hall in Essex.

 In October 2016 the Lantern Theatre in Sheffield, England produced Gaslight.

-In 2019 Perth Theatre staged a production of "Gaslight" as part of their Winter/Spring season.
+In 2019 Perth Theatre staged a production of Gaslight as part of their Winter/Spring season.

 In 2022 the Shaw Festival, the second-largest repertory theatre company in North America, staged a production of Gaslight.

 On 9 September 2022 the version by Jô Soares, one of the greatest Brazilian theater directors, premiered in São Paulo, Brazil.
 The director did not attend the premiere, as he died on 5 August 2022.
-Starring Giovani Tozi and Erica Montanheiro, "Gaslight - A Toxic Relationship", features a 14-metre spider web on the set, and with doses of humor, the production is still running, as one of the greatest theatrical successes in the country.
+Starring Giovani Tozi and Erica Montanheiro, Gaslight - A Toxic Relationship, features a 14-metre spider web on the set, and with doses of humor, the production is still running, as one of the greatest theatrical successes in the country.